 Neck pain conditions we treat:

-This is something that annoys many in the allied health field – why do we treat a neck so differently to many other body parts?
+This is something that annoys many in the allied health field – why do we treat neck pain so differently to many other body parts?

 You might be wondering what I mean by this…

-I mean that when people come in with say, knee pain, we aim to reduce the pain, increase the movement and then gradually load the joint back up to better than pre-injury levels, or as I like to tell my patients – we calm stuff down and then build it back up.
+I mean that when people come in with say, knee pain, we aim to reduce the pain, increase the movement and then gradually load the joint up to better than pre-injury levels, or as I like to tell my patients – we calm stuff down and then build it up again.

 Why don’t we treat necks this way?